NEONScience/NEON-Data-Skills/_posts/2014-12-08-Creating-RasterStacks-RGB-Images-From-Hyperspectral_Remote_Sensing_Data.md

       return(out)
     }

-This function creates the final raster stack - which is a set of multiple rasters.
-It uses a list which tells it which bands (or dimensions in the Reflectance dataset) to grab and process.
+The last function, `stackList` creates the final raster stack.
+A <a href="http://www.inside-r.org/packages/cran/raster/docs/stack" target="_blank">raster stack</a> is a set 1 or more rasters.
+If it contains multiple rasters, it uses a list which defines which bands (or dimensions in the Reflectance dataset) to grab and process.

+	## This function creates a stack of rasters from a list of rasters
 	stackList <- function(rastList){
-  	  ## Creates a stack of rasters from a list of rasters
+  	  #add first raster to stack.
   	  masterRaster <- stack(rastList[[1]])
+  	  #add additional layers to raster stack
   	  for(i in 2:length(rastList)){
     		masterRaster<-  addLayer(masterRaster,rastList[[i]])
   	  }
   	  return(masterRaster)
 	}

-Now that the functions are out of the way, we can create our list.
-The list specifies which bands (or dimensions in our hyperspectral dataset) we want to render in our raster stack.
-Let's start with a typical RGB (red, green, blue) configuration.
+Now that the functions are created, we can create our list of rasters.
+The list specifies which bands (or dimensions in our hyperspectral dataset) we want to include in our raster stack.
+Let's start with a typical RGB (red, green, blue) combination.
 We will use bands 58, 34, and 19.

 <i class="fa fa-star"></i> **Data Tip - wavelengths and bands:** Remember that you can look at the wavelengths dataset to determine the center wavelength value for each band.
 {: .notice}

 	rgb <- list(58,34,19)
+	#lapply tells R to apple the function to each element in the list
 	rgb_rast <- lapply(rgb,band2rast, f = f)
+	#check out the properties or rgb_rast
+	#note that it displays properties of 3 rasters.
+	rgb_rast

+<a href="http://www.r-bloggers.com/using-apply-sapply-lapply-in-r/" target="_blank">More about Lapply here</a>.

-Add the names of the bands so we can easily keep track of the bands in the list
+Next, add the names of the bands to the raster so we can easily keep track of the bands in the list.

+	#add the band numbers as names to each raster in the raster list
 	names(rgb_rast) <- as.character(rgb)

-	### Check with a plot
+	#check properties of the raster list - note the band names
+	rgb_rast
+	### Plot one raster in the list to make sure things look OK.
 	plot(rgb_rast[[1]])
+	#create a raster stack from the list
 	rgb_stack <- stackList(rgb_rast)

+Next, let's add the names of each band to our raster list.
+Then we can plot the bands

+	#Add band names to each raster in the stack
+	bandNames=paste("Band_",unlist(rgb),sep="")
+	for (i in 1:length(rgb_rast) ) {
+  	  names(rgb_stack)[i]=bandNames[i]
+	}
+	#plot the stack
 	plot(rgb_stack)
 	plotRGB(rgb_stack,r=1,g=2,b=3, scale=300, stretch = "Lin")

-	writeRaster(rgb_stack,file="test6.tif",overwrite=TRUE)
+The `plotRGB` function allows you to combine three bands to create an image. <a href="http://www.inside-r.org/packages/cran/raster/docs/plotRGB" target="_blank">More on plotRGB here.</a>

+	#write out final raster
+	#note - you should be able to bring this into any GIS program!		 	writeRaster(rgb_stack,file="test6.tif",overwrite=TRUE)

 <i class="fa fa-star"></i> **Data Tip - False color and near infrared images:** Use the band combinations listed at the top of this page to modify the raster list. what type of image do you get when you change the band values?
 {: .notice}